 Housing costs in Weehawken are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

 Weehawken is a decidedly white-collar town, with fully 89.94% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Weehawken is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Weehawken who work in management occupations (13.23%), sales jobs (11.74%), and office and administrative support (11.01%).

 Of important note, Weehawken is also a town of artists.
 Weehawken has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Weehawken’s character.

 Also of interest is that Weehawken has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Weehawken in 2010 was $50,306, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $201,224 for a family of four.
+The per capita income in Weehawken in 2010 was $52,251, which is wealthy relative to New Jersey and the nation.
+This equates to an annual income of $209,004 for a family of four.
 However, Weehawken contains both very wealthy and poor people as well.

-Weehawken is a very ethnically-diverse town.
+Weehawken is an extremely ethnically-diverse town.
 The people who call Weehawken home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Weehawken residents report their race to be White, followed by Asian.
 Weehawken also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 38.93% of the town’s residents.
-Important ancestries of people in Weehawken include Italian, German, Polish, and English.
+People of Hispanic or Latino origin account for 39.07% of the town’s residents.
+Important ancestries of people in Weehawken include Irish, German, Polish, and English.

 The most common language spoken in Weehawken is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Chinese.